-Town Star is a free-to-play blockchain-based farming/building game from Gala Games, that is owned by one of the Co-Founders of Zynga which is the parent company of Farmville.
+Town Star is a free-to-play play-to-earn blockchain-based farming/building simulation game from Gala Games, that is owned by one of the Co-Founders of Zynga which is the parent company of Farmville.
 Similar to Farmville, players can grow crops, gather resources, and create materials to build and customize buildings.
 By starting with just a small farm, players can turn their farms into big towns full of life and activity.

-Players can acquire TownCoin (TOWN) token, which is based on Ethereum (ETH) blockchain network, by playing the game and completing its challenges.
+Players can acquire TownCoin (TOWN) token, which is based on the Ethereum (ETH) blockchain network, by playing the game and completing its challenges.
 This creates an opportunity where players can generate passive income by playing Town Star.
-Player-owned in-game assets (NFTs) are eligible for daily TownCoin designations: NFTs used by players in their farms/towns can help them earn TOWN tokens based on their rarity, on a daily basis.
-However, in order to be able to earn the TOWN tokens, players need to play the game, because it is only possible when NFTs are used in farms and towns.
+Player-owned in-game assets (NFTs) are eligible for daily TownCoin designations: NFTs used by players in their farms/towns can help them earn TOWN tokens based on their rarity on a daily basis.
+However, in order to be able to earn the TOWN tokens, players need to play the game because it is only possible when NFTs are used in farms and towns.

 I don't know why, but farming simulation games have always intrigued me.
 My love for farming simulation games, which started with playing Farmville, of course, still continues today.
 Probably because of the base-building aspects and peaceful gameplay that these games offer, who knows?

 Today, we’ll be diving into the world of Town Star.
 Get ready to be covered in mud, feathers, and animal feces, ladies and gentlemen!

 Town Star is a free-to-play farming/building simulation game from Gala Games, which is owned by one of the co-founders of Zynga.
 If you don’t know, Zynga is the parent company of Farmville.
 With that in mind, let’s dive into the new generation of Farmville-like blockchain farming simulation game!